 This field in the report header section displays the name of the book for which the report was run.
 The application creates a separate report for each book that you select in the Report Definition dialog.

-☐ Fiscal Year-End Month
+G Fiscal Year-End Month

 This field in the report header section displays the month in which the fiscal year ends for the selected book.
-For a company using a 52/53-week accounting cycle, the application displays the month on which the fiscal year-end is based; the fiscal year may not actually end in this month.

-■ Body of Report
+Body of Report

 The following information is displayed in the body of most reports.